Storming of the Bastille: 14 to 15 July – immediate reaction

 At Versailles, the Assembly were for a few hours ignorant of most of the Paris events.
-The representatives remained however concerned that the Marshal de Broglie might still unleash a pro-Royalist coup to force them to adopt the order of 23 June, and then dissolve the Assembly.
-Noailles apparently was first to bring reasonably accurate news of the Paris events to Versailles.
-M. Ganilh and Bancal-des-Issarts, dispatched to the Hôtel de Ville, confirmed his report.
+The representatives remained however concerned that the Marshal de Broglie might still unleash a pro-Royalist coup to force them to adopt the order of 23 June and then dissolve the Assembly.
+Louis Marie de Noailles apparently was first to bring reasonably accurate news of the Paris events to Versailles.
+Charles Ganilh and Bancal-des-Issarts had been dispatched to the Hôtel de Ville and confirmed de Noailles' report.

 By the morning of 15 July, the outcome appeared clear to the king as well, and he and his military commanders backed down.
-The twenty-three regiments of Royal troops concentrated around Paris were dispersed to their frontier garrisons.
-The Marquis de la Fayette took up command of the National Guard at Paris; Jean-Sylvain Bailly – leader of the Third Estate and instigator of the Tennis Court Oath – became the city's mayor under a new governmental structure known as the Commune de Paris.
+The 23 regiments of Royal troops concentrated around Paris were dispersed to their frontier garrisons.
+The Marquis de la Fayette took up command of the National Guard at Paris; Jean Sylvain Bailly—leader of the Third Estate and instigator of the Tennis Court Oath—became the city's mayor under a new governmental structure known as the Commune de Paris.
 The king announced that he would recall Necker and return from Versailles to Paris; on 17 July, in Paris, he accepted a blue-and-red cockade from Bailly and entered the Hôtel de Ville to cries of "Long live the King" and "Long live the Nation".

 Aftermath

 Political

-Immediately after the violence of 14 July members of the nobility – little assured by the apparent and, as it was to prove, temporary reconciliation of king and people – started to flee the country as émigrés.
+Immediately after the violence of 14 July members of the nobility—little assured by the apparent and, as it was to prove, temporary reconciliation of king and people—started to flee the country as émigrés.
 Among the first to leave were the comte d'Artois (the future Charles X of France) and his two sons, the prince de Condé, the prince de Conti, the Polignac family, and (slightly later) Charles Alexandre de Calonne, the former finance minister.
-They settled at Turin, where Calonne, as agent for the count d'Artois and the prince de Condé, began plotting civil war within the kingdom and agitating for a European coalition against France.
+They settled at Turin, where Calonne (as agent for the count d'Artois and the prince de Condé) began plotting civil war within the kingdom and agitating for a European coalition against France.

 The news of the successful insurrection at Paris spread throughout France.
 In accord with principles of popular sovereignty and with complete disregard for claims of royal authority, the people established parallel structures of municipalities for civic government and militias for civic protection.
 In rural areas, many went beyond this: some burned title-deeds and no small number of châteaux, as the "Great Fear" spread across the countryside during the weeks of 20 July to 5 August, with attacks on wealthy landlords impelled by the belief that the aristocracy was trying to put down the revolution.